 Maximize partnerships across and within sectors to achieve State workforce development and education goals

-“70 percent by 2025 is a big goal, but one I believe that we can reach by working together and using Vermont’s power of cooperation, collective wisdom and action.”phil scott
+“70 percent by 2025 is a big goal, but one I believe that we can reach by working together and using Vermont’s power of cooperation, collective wisdom and action.”

 News and Updates

 Stay up to date with the latest Advance Vermont updates and upcoming events, statewide and national education and workforce development news, and opportunities for collaboration.

 McClure Foundation urges a transformative policy and funding framework for college and career training in Vermont